 Dr Roger Henderson was born in 1960 and raised in Whitehaven, Cumbria.
 He qualified as a doctor from St Bartholomew's Hospital, London in 1985 and as a general practitioner in 1990.

 He is a senior GP, recently retired from his long-standing position as the head of a 16,000-patient general practice where he was also a GP trainer, running his large main surgery and two branch surgeries including a University campsite.
-He now works as a sessional GP in order to concentrate on his health PR and media work.
+He now works as a sessional GP in order to concentrate on his health media work.

 His books include 'Stress Beaters; 100 Proven Ways to Manage Stress', '100 ways to live to 100', 'Over 50 Men's Health Check', ‘Pregnancy for Dummies' and 'Dad's Guide to Pregnancy for Dummies'.